JamesSaxon/jamessaxon.github.io/_posts/2021-11-04-shapes-shadows.md

   thicker load-bearing masts and the increasingly delicate branches and "twigs."
 Both exhibit fractal patterns
   that follow from shared structural requirements.
-But the components of the bridge are straight and regular and they "limbs" connect in multiple points.
-Trees' branches curve and fork without loops.
+But while the components of the bridge are straight and regular and the "limbs" are supported from multiple points, trees' branches curve and fork without loops.
 However, since any weight must be supported, the shadows are all connected and lend themselves to laser cutting.